garimasingh128/Alexa-skills-starters/CONTRIBUTING.md

-# Contributing to Alexa-skills
+# Contributing to Alexa-skills-starters
-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+Try adding new skills to test on Alexa.
+Contributing to this project is as easy and transparent as possible, whether it's:

 - Reporting a bug
-- Discussing the current state of the code
-- Submitting a fix
+- Submitting a new skill
-- Proposing new features
-- Becoming a maintainer
+- Improvising existing skills

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.